Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Electronic health records

-Based on the causal graph, we use the same OW and IPW weights as in Section~\ref{app:ehr_label_shift}.
+Based on the causal graph, we use the same IPW weights as in Section~\ref{app:ehr_label_shift}.
 We build a summary of $X$ by predicting $Y$ from all features that are not comorbidities, demographics or treatments.
 This recurrent model reaches 77.84\% accuracy (AUPRC: 0.62, AUROC: 0.80) on the source test split.
-Based on this summary, we observe that labs and vitals display some evidence of being affected by the environment ($p=0.011$ for OW, $p=0.081$ for IPW).
-We note a discrepancy between OW and IPW results in this case.
+Based on this summary, we observe that labs and vitals do not display evidence of being affected by the environment ($p=0.45$).